input-output-hk/blockscout-open-source/README.md

 ## 2. Description
 This repo was forked from https://github.com/blockscout/blockscout, and if you wish to contribute you should make your contribution there, following the rules laid out in its Readme file.
 ### General
 BlockScout provides a comprehensive, easy-to-use interface for users to view, confirm, and inspect transactions on EVM (Ethereum Virtual Machine) blockchains.
-This includes the POA Network, Gnosis Chain, Ethereum Classic and other **Ethereum testnets, private networks and sidechains**.
 ### Modifications
 The explorer in this repository is a Blockexplorer that is configured and ready to work with the SC_EVM chain and EVM-compatible chains.
 The SC_EVM chain is available to the public for education and demonstration in [this public GitHub repository](https://github.com/input-output-hk/sc-evm).